deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18505/index.md

 > </details>

-> Table 2 presents a comparison of the performance of different datasets (SkyPile, Wanjuan-v1, CCI3.0, and CCI3.0-HQ) on various metrics in both mixed and Chinese-only language model pre-training experiments.
+> The table presents a comparison of the performance of different datasets (SkyPile, Wanjuan-v1, CCI3.0, and CCI3.0-HQ) on various metrics across mixed and Chinese-only datasets.

 {{< table-caption >}}